It’s her prerogative, it’s the way that she wants to live.

 As long as I can

 Bizarrely, this song that was barely released has its own high-gloss music video, complete with mock suicides, polka-dot mushroom dresses, and monkey masks:

 Creating demand for a song that’s nearly impossible to purchase is not the way to follow up your mainstream breakthrough.

 THE FALLOUT: Living My Life dropped off the charts faster then President Bush’s 2008 approval rating, ending Jones’s tenure with her label and stopping her one album per year streak.
 After the ’80s she didn’t release another album for nineteen years.

-Living My Life is available as MP3s from Amazon & , while the song "Living My Life" is also from Amazon & , and you can sample tracks here:
+Living My Life is available from Amazon, the “Living My Life” is also available from Amazon, and you can sample tracks here:

 A knockout release that knocked out its own performer, Living My Life is the sound of dub narcotic defiance.

 See you next Wednesday.